 Once spring weather rolls around again, many children will want to head out to the playground for some much-needed outdoor time.
 Playgrounds are great for entertaining kids, but the plants around them can also provide entertainment and education.
 It's important to install plants around playgrounds that are safe for kids and also hardy so they can stand up against heavy foot traffic.

 There are several plants that are good for landscaped playground areas in Tennessee cities such as Mt.
-Juliet, Green Hill, and Lebanon.
+Juliet, Hendersonville, and Lebanon.

 Shrubs such as boxwoods and spindles can create a barrier for safety.